Those 70ish girls…On any given day

 On any given day?”

-She felt love, peace and strength, because she believed in Thee who she couldn’t see.
+She felt love, peace, and strength because she believed in Thee whom she couldn’t see.

 “God never leaves us.
 Even when we turn away.
 His son, Jesus, promised to return to us…